spryker/spryker-docs/docs/pbc/all/search/algolia.md

 ---
 title: Algolia
-description: Algolia is a search engine that
+description: Algolia empowers Builders with Search and Recommendation services to create world-class digital experiences.
 ---

-By default, all Spryker stores have [Elasticsearch](https://www.elastic.co/elasticsearch/) as their search engine.
-However, you can replace it with the Algolia one.
+Spryker is shipped with [Elasticsearch]((https://www.elastic.co/elasticsearch/)) as the default search engine.
+However, you can replace it with [Algolia](https://www.algolia.com/).

-The Algolia search engine that stands out from others due to its performance.
+The Algolia search engine stands out from others due to its performance.
 With the Algolia app, your users can conduct advanced search of active concrete products in your store.

 {% info_block infoBox "Product offers and product reviews" %}